 The Duke Division of Head and Neck Surgery & Communication Sciences is committed to training the next generation of leaders in otolaryngology, audiology, and speech pathology.
 We have explicit programs and endeavors focused on leadership development.

 Our residency and fellowship programs prepare future physicians, clinicians and scientists to make lasting contributions in the fields of otolaryngology, head and neck surgery and communication sciences.

 We are committed to helping qualified candidates recognize and realize their full potential to become excellent physicians, audiologists, and speech pathologists.

 The Duke Division of Head and Neck Surgery & Communication Sciences offers three residency programs: a head and neck residency, an audiology residency, and a speech pathology externship.

 Head and Neck Surgery Residency

 Accredited by the Accreditation Council for Graduate Medical Education, the Duke OHNS residency program offers a range and depth of experiences to equip residents to become leaders in their specialty, whether in academic or independent practice.
-Learn more about the head and residency program, including program structure, goals, and how to apply.
+Learn more about the head and neck residency program, including program structure, goals, and how to apply.

 Our audiology residency gives students hands-on experience in audiology services.
 Learn more about our audiology residency, including how to apply and what to expect.

 We offer several fellowships to train tomorrow’s leaders in clinical research related to otolaryngology and speech pathology clinical practice.
 These include:

 Learn about these fellowships and how to apply.